Blog-Reference and Blog-Reference on May 22

-There are concepts which are both economic and measurable, e.g. wage rate, labor time, output, price, consumption expenditures, profit etc. It seems to be a rather straightforward idea for economists to show how their foundational concepts are logically interrelated.
+There are concepts that are both economic and measurable, e.g. wage rate, labor time, output, price, consumption expenditures, profit, etc. It seems to be a rather straightforward idea for economists to show how their foundational concepts are logically interrelated.
 This is the very precondition of coherent talk about the economy.
-It is a fact, though, that economists have not managed to define their basic concepts consistently.* In marked contrast, every physics student knows how the basic concepts of their subject matter, e.g. mass, force, energy, velocity, acceleration, fit logically together and relate to reality.
+It is a fact, though, that economists have not managed to define their basic concepts consistently.#1 In marked contrast, every physics student knows how the basic concepts of their subject matter, e.g. mass, force, energy, velocity, acceleration, fit logically together, and relate to reality.
 Economists do not even know what profit is.

 It is NOT physics envy to insist that economists define their basic concepts consistently.
 And it is NOT the result of a psychotic dream to insist that economists satisfy the criteria of scientific truth, i.e. material and formal consistency.
 It is orthodox and heterodox economics that is a proto-scientific neurotic nightmare.